AviatrixSystems/Docs/HowTos/Migration_From_Marketplace.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

  .. attention::
       Make sure you already have subscribed to the AMI that you want to migrate to.
-Please refer to the `Subscribe to an Aviatrix AMI </StartUpGuides/aviatrix-cloud-controller-startup-guide.html#step-1-subscribe-to-an-aviatrix-ami>`__  for details.
+Please refer to the `AWS Getting Started Guide <docs.aviatrix.com/StartUpGuides/aws_getting_started_guide.html>`_  for details.

 Launch a new Aviatrix Controller.
-Please see the `AWS Startup Guide </StartUpGuides/aviatrix-cloud-controller-startup-guide.html#step-1-subscribe-to-an-aviatrix-ami>`__ for instructions.
+Please see the `AWS Getting Started Guide <docs.aviatrix.com/StartUpGuides/aws_getting_started_guide.html>`_ for instructions.

 .. note::

-  To make best use of time, it is encouraged to launch the new Controller before stopping the old Controller.
+  To make best use of time, launch the new Controller before stopping the old Controller.

 Associate EIP
 ^^^^^^^^^^^^^^^^^^^^^^^

-In AWS, go to **EC2** > **Network & Security** > **Elastic IPs**, and associate the same EIP from step 3 to the new Aviatrix Controller.
+In AWS, go to **EC2** > **Network & Security** > **Elastic IPs**, and associate the same EIP from the old Controller to the new Aviatrix Controller.

 If you have your old `Controller behind an ELB <https://docs.aviatrix.com/HowTos/controller_ssl_using_elb.html>`_, please note that you would have to remove the old Controller instance from the listening group and add the new Controller instance in its place.